dlt-interoperability/external-client/readme.md

 ./gradlew installDist
 ```

-The only available command is `get-proof <key> <ledger-contract-address>`.
-Use
+The only available command is `get-proof <state-key> <ledger-contract-address> <fabric-org-id>`.
+Use the ledger contract address noted down from when starting
-the ledger contract address noted down from when starting the agent in the
+the agent in the previous section.
+An example of running the get-proof command
-previous section.
+is:

 ```
-./build/install/external-client/bin/external-client get-proof key1 <ledger contract address>
+./build/install/external-client/bin/external-client get-proof key1 0xe78a0f7e598cc8b0bb87894b0f60dd2a88d6a8ab org1
 ```

 ## Coding principles